yongli1990/Graph-Algorithms/README.md

-# Kosaraju-Algorithm
+# Graph-Algorithms
-This c++ project contains BFS & DFS & SCC-Kosaraju-Algorithm.
+This c++ project aims to achieve the classic graph algorithms.
+Welcome to submit your ideas, and of course, the code.